michael-lehn/abc-llvm/README.md

 Currently, the C preprocessor (CPP) is used for macro processing and including headers.
 To be precise, the CPP integrated into C compilers like `gcc` or `clang` is used.
 This requires invoking the C compiler with the flags `-E` and, to ensure correct line and column numbers in error messages, with the flag `-traditional`.
 However, the `-traditional` flag has serious limitations.
 For example, it does not support stringification, which makes macros like `assert` much less useful.
 So in the near future, the preprocessor has to be integrated into the compiler.

-Of course, the header file `stdio.h` does not contain the implementation of `printf` but just a declaration for it:
+Of course, the header file `stdio.hdr` does not contain the implementation of `printf` but just a declaration for it:

 ```c
 extern fn printf(fmt: -> char, ...);